07th-mod/higurashi-dev-guides/dev-wiki/docs/on-scripting.md

 The way priority is handled is also slightly different in that several related methods can trample over and create annoying issues if they're not separated by a 'high priority' method.
 For example having a fadeout and a play bgm methods in the same 'priority line'(not cut by a hogging priority method) will prevent the play bgm to act, no matter how much methods you add in between(creating the well known music bug).

-It also acts weirdly with sprite drawing, where several drawing can become ported over to the next scene drawing, even if you try to keep priority(I've had to try many workarounds as it's very annoying, and one of the most efficient if possible is to redraw the scene with the new expression, though it's best if you don't have to do anything).
+It also acts weirdly with sprite drawing, where several drawing can become ported over to the next scene drawing or after a new outputline, even if you try to keep priority(I've had to try many workarounds as it's very annoying, and one of the most efficient if possible is to redraw the scene with the new expression, and/or change the layer of the new sprite).

 In the end it'll rely mostly on the feel, the flow and testing it out, but hopefully all this'll help making it easier to start out.